 - Federated monitoring – consolidated monitoring across applications in the solution that creates a holistic view of problems and performance

-The ability to respond to and recover from unforeseen production issues is critical to supporting continuous deployment and streamlining the Continuous Delivery Pipeline.
+The ability to respond to and recover from unforeseen production issues is critical to supporting continuous deployment and streamlining the CDP.
 The reasons are obvious:

-- Production issues affect customers and end users directly, so the value of deployed solutions can erode quickly when problems occur
+- Production issues directly affect customers and end users, so the value of deployed solutions can quickly erode when problems occur.

-- Production issues spawn rework—fixes, patches, redevelopment, retesting, redeployment, etc. That disrupts the normal flow of value through the pipeline
+- Production issues causes rework—fixes, patches, redevelopment, retesting, redeployment, etc. That disrupts the normal flow of value through the pipeline.

-Because production issues can harm delivery efficiency and lower value, teams must ensure that they can detect issues proactively and recover quickly.
-In fact, fast recovery, as measured by Mean Time to Restore (MTTR), is among the most reliable leading indicators of high DevOps maturity .
+Since production issues can harm delivery efficiency and lower value, teams need the capability to detect problems proactively and recover quickly.
+As measured by Mean Time to Restore (MTTR), fast recovery is among the most reliable leading indicators of high DevOps maturity .
 Recovery is also one of the five elements of SAFe’s CALMR approach to DevOps.

-The goal of respond and recover is to identify potential issues before they turn into incidents and to prevent them from affecting business operations.
-This requires the ability to detect difficulties internally before end users discover them, quickly identify root causes, and restore services with well-rehearsed procedures.
+The goal of responding and recovering is to identify potential issues before they turn into incidents and to prevent them from affecting business operations.
+This capability requires detecting difficulties internally before end users discover them, quickly identifying root causes, and restoring services with well-rehearsed procedures.
 In contrast, making hasty, reactive changes directly to production systems—‘just to keep the lights on’—invites source code and configuration differences between environments, unverified changes, and long-term risk.

-- Proactive detection – a practice for proactively creating faults in the solution to identify potential problems and situations before they occur.
+- Proactive detection – a technique for proactively creating faults in the solution to identify potential problems and situations before they occur.
 For example, Chaos Monkey , developed by Netflix, is an open-source tool that randomly terminates instances in production to ensure that engineers implement their services to be resilient to instance failures.

 - Cross-team collaboration – a mindset of cooperation across the Value Stream to identify and solve problems as they arise